FORTUNA, Ca. (KIEM) – One gym is not only breaking a sweat while they exercise. But they’re also creating electricity while they workout.

 “All this equipment it converts all your kinetic energy, while you’re exercising either on the treadmill or elliptical or bike,” said Matt Porter, a co-owner of Bodyworks Fitness.
 “We will be getting soon and it converts it into AC current which then goes straight into powering the building.”

 Bodyworks Fitness Gym is going green.
 The gym just recently purchased new sustainable workout equipment.
 The total cost of all the equipment was over 80-thousand dollars.
 But they believe, this new gear is the future of fitness.
+This is a lot to invest in exercise equipment but they decided it would be worth the risk.
+Most gyms can only afford cheap gym equipment if they need to replace anything.

 “I think going green and reducing the carbon footprint for gyms across the nation is the way of the future,” said Caleb King, co-owner of Bodyworks.